Asylum in the UK

 Resettlement is the transfer of refugees from a country where they have initially sought asylum - often in the same region as their country of origin - to a third state which has agreed to admit them.
 It is a life-changing durable solution for refugees whose life, liberty, health, or human rights are at risk in their country of refuge, or for whom relocating to another country is their only hope of being reunited with their family.

-Refugees can be resettled to the UK via the Gateway Protection Programme and the Mandate Scheme or the Syrian Vulnerable Person's Resettlement Scheme (VPRS).
+Refugees can be resettled to the UK via the Mandate Scheme, the UK Resettlement Scheme (UKRS) Community Sponsorship Scheme and the Afghan Citizens Resettlement Scheme (ACRS).

 Find out more about resettlement here.